 There is currently no approved small molecule BoNT/A anti-toxin therapeutic, and none are known to be in development.
 Hawaii Biotech is developing a drug for the treatment of botulism in humans caused by BoNT type A intoxication.
 This small molecule therapeutic would be suitable for acquisition into the Strategic National Stockpile (SNS) for rapid deployment in the event of a bioterror or military attack on the U.S. civilian (or military) population.

-Hawaii Biotech has identified novel BoNT/A inhibitors with are druggable compounds and is in the process of demonstrating in vivo efficacy and safety in animal models.
+Hawaii Biotech has identified novel BoNT/A inhibitors which are druggable compounds and is in the process of demonstrating in vivo efficacy and safety in animal models.
 These inhibitors are being designed to mitigate both early and late-stage toxemia.